Generation Z in the United States: Demographics

 Not only are Americans becoming more and more racially diverse, but racial minorities are also becoming more geographically dispersed than ever before, as new immigrants settle in places other than the large metropolitan areas historically populated by migrants, such as New York City, Los Angeles, and San Francisco.
 A majority of Generation Z live in urban areas and are less inclined to change address than their predecessors.
 Similar to the Millennials, roughly two thirds of Generation Z come from households of married parents.
 By contrast, this living arrangement was essentially the norm for Generation X and the Baby Boomers, at 73% and 85%, respectively.

 As a demographic cohort, Generation Z is smaller than the Baby Boomers or their children, the Millennials.
 (See population pyramid.)
 According to the U.S. Census Bureau, Generation Z makes up about one quarter of the U.S. population.
 This demographic change could have social, cultural, and political implications for the decades ahead.
 Generation Z are usually the children of Generation X, and sometimes Millennials.
 Jason Dorsey, who works for the Center of Generational Kinetics, observed that Generation Z is not an extreme version of the Millennials but is rather different, and the differences can largely be attributed to parenting.
 Like parents from Generation X, members of Generation Z tend to be autonomous and pessimistic.
 They need validation less than the Millennials and typically become financially literate at an earlier age as many of their parents bore the full brunt of the Great Recession.

-Between 2009 and 2016, the number of grandparents raising their grandchildren went up 7%.
-This is due to a variety of factors, such as military deployment, the growing incarceration of women, drug addictions, and mental health issues.
-After declining for many years, the number of children in foster care increased 1% in 2013 and 3.4% in 2014.
-In response, states are sending more and more children who have been taken from their parents to their relatives, drawing from research showing that children tend to be better off being cared for by their own families than strangers and to save taxpayers' money.